rsalesc/robox.io/docs/setters/reference/package/index.md

         The `.txt` extension is necessary for {{robox}} to identify this is a static script.

+    !!! success "Recommended"
+        This is usually the recommended approach to generate a few pre-defined testcases.
+        Prefer this over the `generators` call to keep `problem.rbx.yml` cleaner.

 5. Specifying a **dynamic** generator script with the `generatorScript` field:

     === "problem.rbx.yml"